01 of 24

 Backyard in Bloom

 The backyard turned into a peaceful space with lush plants and something always in bloom.
-Richard is among a growing movement that advise against using wood mulch in a garden.
+Richard is among a growing movement who advise against using wood mulch in a garden.
 It offers little protection against weeds, he maintains, adding: "It doesn't have any beneficial effects to the soil, doesn't leach any beneficial nutrients, and it is not as visually attractive as mulch leaves, pine needles, or gravel.
 Or even grass clippings.
 Plus, once they reach plant-to-plant coverage, you don't need mulch."Continue to 19 of 24 below.

 19 of 24